QAFE$^2$: Quantum accelerated multiscale finite element analysis: Quantum parallelisation

 \section{Quantum parallelisation}

-Quantum computing offers an exponential speed-up in the evaluation of a single RVE.
-However, the advantage of quantum computing becomes even more pronounced when evaluating an ensemble of RVEs corresponding to all Gauss points of a large FE model.
-Owing to the property of quantum entanglement, all the RVEs in the ensemble can be evaluated simultaneously.
+Quantum computing offers an exponential speedup in evaluating a single RVE.
+However, the advantage of quantum computing becomes even more pronounced when evaluating an ensemble of RVEs corresponding to all quadrature points of a large FE model.
+Owing to superposition and entanglement, all the RVEs in the ensemble can be processed in parallel.
+We begin by illustrating the basic idea of quantum parallelisation in Section~\ref{sec:quantum_parallel_motivating} using the quantum Fourier transform in a linear-algebraic setting.
+The parallelisation of RVE problems is then introduced in Section~\ref{sec:quantum_parallel_rve_update}.